 If we all do our part, nuisance wildlife issues will decrease, and feral cat problems can be reduced.

 Three factors have had a major influence on the surge in nuisance wildlife and cat complaints during the last several years:

 - Mild winters and late rains kept natural resources bountiful.
 Similarly, during drought conditions, Irrigation run-off from over watered lawns,, wading pools, and other shallow standing bodies of water attract animals especially in the summer heat.

 - Unaltered, abandoned cats due to a rough economy continue breeding in the wild, adding to the feral cat colonies in and around our City.

 - Outdoor feeding, including bird seed, attracts skunks, squirrels, and raccoons in addition to feral cats and other wildlife .

 What can you do?

 Fortunately, we can all do a little and make a difference.
 Here are a few key things we can all do:

 - Be responsible for your own pets.
 Spay / neuter and vaccinate your pets, especially outdoor cats.
-Low cost spay/neuter and vaccination services are available.
+Low or no cost spay/neuter and vaccination services are available.